Reading is the foundation of learning, and reading comprehension skills are the gateway to learning in school and beyond.

 Around the age of 3 or 4 years old, most children are able to learn to read by sounding out the words.
 They may still need help with some basic vocabulary, but they are starting to understand what words look like and how to put them together.

-There is no one specific time when kids learn to read best; it varies depending on each individual child's strengths and weaknesses.
-However, parents can help their children develop a strong reading foundation by providing opportunities for reading, teaching them how to sound out words, and encouraging them in a positive way when they make mistakes.
+There is no one specific time when kids learn to read best; it varies depending on each individual child’s strengths and weaknesses.
+However, parents can help their children develop a strong reading foundation by providing opportunities for reading, teaching them how to sound out words, and encouraging them when they make mistakes.

 One theory suggests that kids learn to read when they start to recognize words in context.
 They may also be drawn to stories and characters because they understand the meanings behind the words.